DeMarcoLab/fibsem/docs/automation.md

 OpenFIBSEM provides a number of modules to support automation.

-## Alignment

-The alignment module contains functions are aligning reference images, and tools and parameters for adjusting these alignments.

-WIP: images

-### Image Processing
+## Image Processing

-We provide a number of image processing functions to support alignment.
-These are available in `fibsem.imaging`.
+We provide a number of image processing functions to support automation.
+These are available in `fibsem.imaging`  or `fibsem.acquire`.

 #### AutoGamma: